vlakir/CyrLCDconverter/readme.md

 # CyrLCDconverter Arduino library

-Converter of win1251 cyrillic for HD44780 based LCD display Attention!
+A simple converter of cyrillic strings for HD44780 based LCD display Attention!
 Display must support cyrillic symbols

 Useful both for WIN1251 and UTF8 strings with cyrillic symbols